jadilorenzo/obsidian/Story/Story.md

 Alan stepped forward and the attendant launched his sword out of its sheath swinging it in a wide diagonal arc that was sure to cut Alan’s torso open.

 But Alan was long gone before the sword cut through the empty space before him.
-In a fraction of a second (around 300ms), Alan grabbed the attendant’s sword hilt as it began to swing the opposite direction, using his other hand to grab the base of the blade just above the handle.
+In a fraction of a second, Alan grabbed the attendant’s sword hilt as it began to swing the opposite direction, using his other hand to grab the base of the blade just above the handle.

 Had Alan grabbed the blade without his protected gloves, his fingers would have been severed from his hand on contact.